Jump to a section:

 Information

 If you are new or have questions about our church we’d love to connect with you.
-Text CONNECT to 316.333.7275 or click this button.
+You can also reach out on social media (@TheDwellingICT in most places) and at [email protected]

 If you’d like more information about what happens in our gatherings, click here.